mirac2534/managment/README.md

 	private void displayDepartmentProfiles()
 This method shows the name, surname, employment date and number of years of employment of all personnel in the department to which the person belongs.
 ## 7-**ProfileUpdater class**
 This class is for automatically updating the working time from the files of the general staff and the department to which it belongs.
-It is defined in the Jar file and automatically updates the working time at 21.00 every day thanks to the Task Scheduler.
+It is defined in the bat file and automatically updates the working time at 21.00 every day thanks to the Task Scheduler.
 ### 7-1-  updateWorkDays Method
     public static void updateWorkDays()
 This method updates the working time of all personnel.